Ednk-1312/StudyOS/README.md

 ## Privacy

-StudyOS is local-first.
+StudyFlow is local-first.
 Assignments, planner data, materials, and study history are stored on the device by default.

 * No ads
 * No tracking SDKs